If you have a product or service to sell, you want as many potential customers as possible to hear about it.

 As a rule, publications that sell their editorial integrity are not well-regarded by readers.
 Experienced publicity people discount the value of these publications.

 Readers tend to know when they are looking at paid-for editorial.
 They learn to trust it less than independent content.

 That said, paid-for editorial works best in trusted publications.
 A newspaper that publishes real, independent advertising that runs a paid-for report or supplement is better than a publication where integrity is for sale.

 While many businesses organise their own publicity, others hire specialists.
 The most common arrangement involves hiring a public relations or PR consultant.
 It’s their job to know which properties, editors and journalists are receptive to which message.

 A good PR company can save you a huge amount of time and trouble.
 They’ll help you prepare your message and train you in the art of handling follow-up questions.
 They’ll make sure the message gets to the right people at the right time.

 Some public relations companies have extensive publication and journalist databases.
 Other operators keep all this information in their heads.
 They cultivate contacts and learn the best way to approach each potential outlet.

 Be warned that public relations companies rarely guarantee results.
 In fact, you should go out of your way to avoid any PR operator who makes that kind of promise.

-One misconception is that publicity is all about issuing press releases or holding press conferences.
-Both can have a role to play, but most important PR takes place out of sight.
+One misconception is that publicity is all about press releases or press conferences.
+Both have an important role to play, but they are only the tip of the iceberg; most important PR takes place out of sight.